A masked nurse in a surgical room looks confidently at the camera. Northeastern prepares our nursing degree students for any career in the field.

 Advanced Concepts of Medical Surgical Nursing II 5

-NUR2016 is a continuation of NUR2006, focusing on complex medical/ surgical conditions of the high acuity patient.
-Builds on medical/surgical nursing theory, mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient centered nursing care to developmentally and culturally diverse adult patients experiencing high acuity medical/surgical conditions.
-Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse as applied in the acute care and high acuity settings.
-Application of knowledge and skills occurs in a variety of clinical settings.
-Prerequisite: Successful completion of preceding required program course work.
+Continues to build on medical surgical nursing theory, mental health concepts, communication, collaboration, caring, and critical thinking/clinical judgment necessary for safe, patient centered nursing care to developmentally and culturally diverse adult patients experiencing high acuity medical/surgical conditions.
+This course incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse in high acuity settings.
+The application of knowledge and skills occurs in a variety of clinical settings.
+Prerequisite: Successful completion of the third semester of the ADN course work.
 (Theory: 2.3cr= 34.5 contact hours; Clinical: 2.7cr= 121.5 contact hours.)
 (2.3-0-2.7)

 NUR230NUR2030